 - Is ready for mass production

 We hope this guide has been helpful.
 If you’d like to read more in-depth about our prototyping process, you can do so here.
-And, when you’re ready to accelerate your prototype development, get in touch.
+When you’re ready to accelerate your prototype development, get in touch.
 We’d love to hear about your project.